 Facts: In April of 2015 oil allegedly spilled from the ship “Marathassa” while at anchor in English Bay, Vancouver.
 An Information was subsequently sworn laying charges under various statutes against the “Marathassa” and against the applicant, her manager.
-A summons to appear was purportedly served on the applicant by personal service on the Master of the “Afroessa”, another ship managed by the applicant.
+A summons to appear was served on the applicant by personal service on the Master of the “Afroessa”, another ship managed by the applicant.
 At a hearing before the Justice of the Peace, the Crown advised the Court that the applicant had been served with the summons.
 The presiding Justice of the Peace confirmed the service and adjourned the matter to a future date.
 The applicant did not formally appear at that hearing to contest the service as such an appearance would have been an attornment to the Court’s jurisdiction.
-Subsequent to the hearing, the applicant brought this application before the Supreme Court of British Columbia for an order of certiorari quashing the order of the Justice of the Peace and for an order of prohibition prohibiting the Provincial Court from proceeding with the charges against the applicant until it had been properly served.
+Subsequent to the hearing, the applicant applied to the Supreme Court of British Columbia for an order of certiorari quashing the order of the Justice of the Peace and for an order of prohibition prohibiting the Provincial Court from proceeding with the charges against the applicant until it had been properly served.

 At first instance, the application was dismissed.
 The motions Judge held that certiorari and prohibition were available if the Justice of Peace had exceeded her jurisdiction but she had not done so by determining whether the service was valid.
 The ship manager appealed.